The Beginning of an Empire

 *Fun Fact!* Originally, the calendar year only had ten months, with December being the last ("dec" meaning ten), but Julius and Augustus added two months to the year in their honor (hence, the names July and August).

 Do you have a question about something you see on this site?
-Feel free to contact us for more information.
+Contact us for more information.